How to Buy Land in BC?

 Land Use/Cover Type of Private BC Land

-Private land for sale can come in two forms: raw land or vacant land.
-Raw land is land that has been undeveloped and untouched.
-This means that it won’t have access to services or utilities, such as water or electricity.
-It might also not have road access, or may only be accessible by plane or boat.
-Raw land can include forests and shrubland that are privately owned.
+Private land can take two forms: raw land and vacant land.
+Raw land has never been developed, which means that it lacks infrastructure for services or utilities, such as water or electricity.
+It might also not have road access or be accessible only by plane or boat.
+Raw land can include forests, shrubs, and wetlands.

-Vacant land is land that might have been partially developed by previous owners, or may have access to services or utilities.
-Vacant land might not be as remote or challenging to develop as raw land, which means that vacant land is generally more expensive than raw land.
+Vacant land has been partially developed by previous owners, and it may have access to services or utilities.
+Vacant land is not as remote or challenging to develop as raw land, which means that vacant land is generally more expensive than raw land.
 Vacant land can include plots of land in existing urban areas, or agriculture and rangeland with road access.

 How to Buy Land in BC

-Once you’ve found the perfect plot of land, it’s time to buy the land.
 Buying land involves a few extra steps that you should take beforehand to make sure that your land purchase is in line with your plans.
-Here are some things to consider when buying land in BC
+Here are some things to consider when buying land in BC:

 • Zoning

-Your land's local government, whether it be a municipal or regional district government, will have zoning bylaws that regulate the use of the land and what can be built.
+The local government that has authority over your land, whether it be a municipal or regional district government, will have zoning bylaws that regulate the use of the land and what can be built.
 You'll need to request zoning bylaw amendments, which might involve public hearings or permit applications, if you want to change the zoning of your specific plot of land.
 For example, this would be needed if you're buying land that is zoned for agriculture but you want to develop it as residential land,

 • Utilities